ICELAND: THE POWER OF CONTRASTS

 TIDES, TABLE WITH A VIEW

-The Reykjavik EDITION, the capital's first 5-star hotel, houses a cool, chic restaurant on the waterfront, extended by a terrace.
-The menu, devised by a Michelin-starred chef, offers a contemporary take on Icelandic cuisine: Arctic char with lemon, dill and garlic butter; braised lamb shoulder with pickled onions, mint and apples...
-Three evenings a week, tasting menu at the chef's table.
-Brunch at weekends.
-And to prolong the pleasure, head up to the rooftop on the 7th floor.
+The Reykjavik EDITION, the capital's first 5-star hotel, boasts a cool and chic waterfront restaurant with an adjoining terrace.
+The menu, created by a Michelin-starred chef, offers a contemporary take on Icelandic cuisine: Arctic char with lemon, dill, and garlic butter; braised lamb shoulder with pickled onions, mint, and apples… Three evenings a week, a tasting menu is available at the chef's table.
+Brunch is served on weekends.
+And to extend the experience, head up to the 7th-floor rooftop.

 TIDESRESTAURANT.IS

-Ten years after its opening, Kol, named after a traditional wood-fired oven, remains a must in Reykjavik.
+Ten years after opening, Kol, named after a traditional wood-fired oven, remains a Reykjavik must-try.
 Fish and meat, raw or cooked, are treated here by a local chef with the same care and passion.
-The herbs he adds make all the difference, whether to ceviche, soup or risotto.
-And don't forget to try our cocktail pairings.
-A feast for both palate and eyes.
+The herbs he adds make all the difference, whether in a ceviche, a soup, or a risotto.
+The food and cocktail pairings are a must-try.
+A feast for both the palate and the eyes.

 KOLRESTAURANT.IS